solidjs/solid/documentation/rendering.md

 This just passes the function through as `props.ref` again and work similar to the example above except it would run synchronously during render.
 You can use this to chain as many `ref` up a Component chain as you wish.

-## Custom Directives
+## Actions

-> Support for Namespaced JSX Attributes is coming to TypeScript in version 4.2
+> Support for Namespaced JSX Attributes is available in TypeScript 4.2

 Creating a Component is the cleanest way to package reusable functionality data and view behavior.
 Reactive primitive composition is often the best way to reuse data behavior.
 However sometimes there is a need for behavior that can be re-used cross DOM element.